ceph/ceph/doc/rados/configuration/bluestore-config-ref.rst

 of priorities.
 If priority information is not available, the ``bluestore_cache_meta_ratio`` and ``bluestore_cache_kv_ratio`` options are used as fallbacks.

-``bluestore_cache_autotune``

-:Description: Automatically tune the space ratios assigned to various BlueStore
-              caches while respecting minimum values.
-:Type: Boolean
-:Required: Yes
-:Default: ``True``

-``osd_memory_target``

-:Description: When TCMalloc is available and cache autotuning is enabled, try to
-              keep this many bytes mapped in memory.
-Note: This may not exactly match the RSS memory usage of the process.
-While the total amount of heap memory mapped by the process should usually be close to this target, there is no guarantee that the kernel will actually reclaim  memory that has been unmapped.
-During initial development, it was found that some kernels result in the OSD's RSS memory exceeding the mapped memory by up to 20%.
-It is hypothesised however, that the kernel generally may be more aggressive about reclaiming unmapped memory when there is a high amount of memory pressure.
-Your mileage may vary.
-:Type: Unsigned Integer
-:Required: Yes
-:Default: ``4294967296``

-``bluestore_cache_autotune_chunk_size``

-:Description: The chunk size in bytes to allocate to caches when cache autotune
-              is enabled.
-When the autotuner assigns memory to various caches, it will allocate memory in chunks.
-This is done to avoid evictions when there are minor fluctuations in the heap size or autotuned cache ratios.
-:Type: Unsigned Integer
-:Required: No
-:Default: ``33554432``

-``bluestore_cache_autotune_interval``

-:Description: The number of seconds to wait between rebalances when cache autotune
-              is enabled.
-This setting changes how quickly the allocation ratios of various caches are recomputed.
-Note:  Setting this interval too small can result in high CPU usage and lower performance.
-:Type: Float
-:Required: No
-:Default: ``5``

-``osd_memory_base``

-:Description: When TCMalloc and cache autotuning are enabled, estimate the minimum
-              amount of memory in bytes the OSD will need.
-This is used to help the autotuner estimate the expected aggregate memory consumption of the caches.
-:Type: Unsigned Integer
-:Required: No
-:Default: ``805306368``

-``osd_memory_expected_fragmentation``

-:Description: When TCMalloc and cache autotuning is enabled, estimate the
-              percentage of memory fragmentation.
-This is used to help the autotuner estimate the expected aggregate memory consumption of the caches.
-:Type: Float
-:Required: No
-:Default: ``0.15``

-``osd_memory_cache_min``

-:Description: When TCMalloc and cache autotuning are enabled, set the minimum
-              amount of memory used for caches.
-Note: Setting this value too low can result in significant cache thrashing.
-:Type: Unsigned Integer
-:Required: No
-:Default: ``134217728``

-``osd_memory_cache_resize_interval``

-:Description: When TCMalloc and cache autotuning are enabled, wait this many
-              seconds between resizing caches.
-This setting changes the total amount of memory available for BlueStore to use for caching.
-Note that setting this interval too small can result in memory allocator thrashing and lower performance.
-:Type: Float
-:Required: No
-:Default: ``1``

 Manual Cache Sizing
 ===================